Fernando de Alencastre, 1st Duke of Linares: Foreign affairs

-Spanish involvement in the transatlantic slave trade, which involved transporting enslaved Africans to New Spain, had been authorized by the Spanish Crown since 1501.
-As part of the terms of the Treaty of Utrecht, the Spanish Crown granted the Asiento de Negros, a monopoly contract granting the recipient the right to sell African slaves in Spanish America, to the South Sea Company for 30 years.
-This contract had the unintended effect of allowing British merchants to trade large quantities of unauthorized goods and merchandise directly with the Spanish colonies as well.
-The longstanding British settlement at Laguna de Términos was another issue, which continued to illegally harvest tropical woods, especially logwood trees, which were then exported to Europe.
+Under the terms of the Peace of Utrecht, Spain granted the Asiento de Negros, a monopoly contract granting the recipient the right to sell African slaves in Spanish America, to the Kingdom of Great Britain for 30 years.
+The British government subsequently transferred the Asiento de Negros to the South Sea Company.
+As British merchants began to sell slaves in Spanish America, they also started secretly trading in unauthorised goods and merchandise with Spanish colonists eager to circumvent Spain's mercantilist policies, which worsened Anglo-Spanish relations.
+Another foreign policy issue between Spain and Britain during Alencastre's tenure as viceroy was the existence of a British colony at Laguna de Términos, whose colonists harvested tropical timber, in particular logwood trees, and exported them to American and European markets in violation of Spanish law.

 Internal affairs and new settlements

 The pueblo of San Felipe de Linares was founded by Sebastián Villegas Cumplido in September 1711, and named in honor of the Viceroy.
 It is located in present-day state of Nuevo León.

-The viceroy authorized expeditions in 1716 and in 1718, to reoccupy the Spanish Texas territory after its abandonment in 1690, and establish missions and a settlement there.
+Alencastre authorized expeditions in 1716 and in 1718, to reoccupy the Spanish Texas territory after its abandonment in 1690, and establish missions and a settlement there.
 The pueblo of San Antonio was founded in 1718.
 He also authorized establishing missions in Nuevo Mexico, present day New Mexico.
 The indigenous and sophisticated Pueblo peoples continued in revolt against the occupation of their homeland, taken by the Spanish in 1598 as the Province of Santa Fe de Nuevo México.

 In 1711 Father Eusebio Kino, renowned explorer and missionary in Sonora, Baja California and Alta California, died in Magdelena, Sonora.

 Alencastre constructed the aqueduct of Arcos de Belén to Salto de Agua in Mexico City.
 He continued and expanded La Acordada, a special tribunal dedicated to fighting robbery in the cities and on the highways.
 He prohibited the manufacture of the alcoholic beverage aguardiente from sugar cane, and made attempts to suppress immorality among the regular clergy.

 The Crown fixed the annual contribution of New Spain to the mother country at one million pesos.
 To raise this money required some ingenuity on the part of the viceroy.

 On October 28, 1715 an insurrection broke out among the garrison at San Juan de Ulúa, near Veracruz.
 For two years the soldiers had received only partial pay.
 The rebels were tried, convicted, and pardoned.
 Afterwards they continued to press their grievances.

 Alencastre founded the first public library and the first natural history museum in New Spain.
 King Philip V of Spain directed that the museum send to Spain samples of rocks, plants, fruits, animals and other things found in Mexico but unknown in Spain.
 The viceroy complied, copiously.